 Unlike some towns, Peru - Johnson isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Peru - Johnson are a mix of both white- and blue-collar jobs.
 Overall, Peru - Johnson is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Peru - Johnson who work in management occupations (20.18%), office and administrative support (11.43%), and healthcare (5.62%).

-Peru - Johnson is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Peru - Johnson is a great place for families with children to consider.
+First of all, many other families with children live here, making Peru - Johnson a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Peru - Johnson has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Peru - Johnson’s overall crime rate is lower than average for the country.

 One of the benefits of Peru - Johnson is that there is very little traffic.
 The average commute to work is 18.80 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Being a small town, Peru - Johnson does not have a public transit system used by locals to get to and from work.
+Peru - Johnson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Peru - Johnson citizens is substantially higher than the typical US community, as 33.14% of adults in Peru - Johnson have at least a bachelor's degree.
+In terms of college education, Peru - Johnson is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 33.14% of adults in Peru - Johnson have a college degree.

 The per capita income in Peru - Johnson in 2022 was $33,855, which is middle income relative to Nebraska and the nation.
 This equates to an annual income of $135,420 for a family of four.
 However, Peru - Johnson contains both very wealthy and poor people as well.